ieeeupsb/workshop-html/content/intro.md

 *And what is Markup?*
 A **markup language** is a way of annotating a document - this way, the HTML code tells the software (browser) to preform certain actions (make the text smaller, change its color, add a link, etc.) but those instructions are omitted from what the user sees.
-In fact, if you want to see the HTML behind a page like [**FEUP**](http://fe.up.pt)'s, open the page, right-click a blank space, and select `View Source` (on most browsers, you could also use `Ctrl + U`).
-You will see a lot of structured text - this is the text that is interpreted by the browser to turn into the Web Page that you usually see.
+In fact, if you want to see the HTML behind a page like this one you're reading right now, right-click a blank space on the page, and select `View Source` (on most browsers, you could also use `Ctrl + U`).
+You will see a lot of structured text - this text is interpreted by your browser, and turns into the Web Page that you usually see.

 ## What are the required tools?
 ### Text editor